aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 1. When you create a new RDS PostgreSQL database or Aurora PostgreSQL cluster, it comes with default parameter groups, which cannot be updated.
 If you haven't done it already, create a [custom DB parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) for RDS PostgreSQL and associate it with the RDS instance.
 For Aurora PostgreSQL, create a [custom cluster parameter group along with a custom DB parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithParamGroups.html).
 Associate the cluster parameter group with the Aurora cluster and the DB parameter group with the primary DB instance and the Aurora replicas.

-1. Add **pg_stat_statements** to [shared_preload_libraries](https://www.postgresql.org/docs/11/runtime-config-client.html) DB parameter and create required extensions by running the following in the PostgreSQL database where application related objects are stored.
+1. Add **pg_stat_statements** and **aurora_stat_utils** extensions to [shared_preload_libraries](https://www.postgresql.org/docs/11/runtime-config-client.html) DB parameter and create required extensions by running the following in the PostgreSQL database where application related objects are stored.

 	**Note:**  ```aurora_stat_utils``` extension is valid only for Aurora PostgreSQL.
 	```bash